Jason Powell, D.Phil.

 “Thomas Wyatt and the Emperor’s Bad Latin” Notes and Queries 49:2 (June 2002), 207-209.

-Book reviews in Notes and Queries, Renaissance Quarterly and Reformation.
+Notes and Queries, Review of English Studies, SHARP News, Renaissance Quarterly and Reformation.